 In a volatile and dynamic context, the FCC Group continually seeks to adapt to trends in Good Governance and to comply with regulatory requirements.
-By aligning itself with the recommendations set out by the Spanish National Securities Market integrated project, guaranteeing transparency and good governance
+By aligning itself with the recommendations set out by the Spanish National Securities Market Commission (CNMV) in the Code of Good Governance for listed companies, FCC fully or partially complies with most of the recommendations that apply to it.